 We may not all agree on how fast things will change or who it will benefit first, but we had one prominent alignment this year, consistent for everyone on the team:

-In 2025, we saw Los Angeles on fire, we confirmed 2024 as the world’s hottest year yet, Pope Francis died the day after a visit from JD Vance, Los Angeles went from on fire to on protest over the topic of mass deportation, the first fatal crash of Boeing's flagship Dreamliner occured 40 seconds after takeoff, Central Texas experienced one of the most horrifying floods, the Russian coast saw the sixth-largest earthquake ever recorded, Charlie Kirk was assassinated, and the word TARIFF was the most prolific word in US media, having been used a grand total of 621,118 times.
-(We’re not sure if that last one is actually true)
+In 2025, we saw Los Angeles on fire at the same time we were confirming 2024 as the world’s hottest year on record.
+Pope Francis died the day after a visit from JD Vance.
+The first fatal crash of a Boeing 787 Dreamliner occurred 40 seconds after takeoff.
+ICE raided major cities across the US while Los Angeles transitioned from on-fire to on-protest against mass deportation.
+Central Texas experienced one of the most catastrophic flash floods in history.
+The Russian coast saw the sixth-largest earthquake ever recorded.
+Charlie Kirk was assassinated.
+And TARIFF was the most prolific word in US media, having been used a grand total of 621,118 times.

-Is this the end of the year or the end of the world?
+We might have made that last one up.
+But is this the end of a year or the end of the world?

-It wasn’t all doom and gloom though, because we humans flawlessly landed the first commercial spacecraft on the moon, and a two-time Olympic gold medalist from Zimbabwe was elected as the 10th President of the International Olympic Committee, becoming the first woman and the first African to lead the organization in its 130-year history.
+Thankfully, it wasn’t all doom and gloom.
+We humans flawlessly landed the first commercial spacecraft on the moon.
+A two-time Olympic gold medalist from Zimbabwe was elected as the 10th President of the International Olympic Committee, becoming the first woman and the first African to lead the organization in its 130-year history.
+Renewable energy surpassed coal usage for the first time ever.
+And Green Sea Turtles are officially no longer endangered thanks to ongoing conservation efforts since the 1970s.
+Now that’s persistence.

 One of the clearest patterns this year was the conflict of progress vs. stagnation.
-Driven by a year of economic uncertainty, the momentum of existing and emerging businesses is becoming uneven, and the dividing line increasingly runs between those who can work fluently with AI and those who cannot or choose not to.
+We faced a year of economic uncertainty, and the dividing line which increasingly runs between those who can work fluently with AI and those who cannot (or choose not to).
+And, those who can afford knowledge and technology, and those who cannot.

-The result is a K-shaped economy, where one segment continues to accelerate while another struggles to keep pace.
-This divide is already visible in hiring, wage pressure, and career mobility, and it’s unlikely to smooth itself out anytime soon.
+We’re eyeing the growth of a K-shaped economy, where one segment continues to accelerate while another struggles to keep pace.
+The divide is already visible in hiring, wage pressure, and career mobility, and it’s unlikely to smooth itself out anytime soon.

-At the same time, attention-based industries are under strain with 41% percent of 2025 consumer sentiment claiming streaming subscriptions aren’t worth the price, and almost half (47%) saying they pay too much right now.
+The entertainment industry is feeling the strain with corporate mergers and 41% percent of 2025 consumer sentiment claiming streaming subscriptions aren’t worth the price, and almost half (47%) saying they pay too much right now.

-That’s a considerable amount of fluctuation in questionable revenue for every provider.
+That’s a considerable amount of fluctuation in questionable revenue for every streaming service.

 It all shows enough interest to pay for more personalized subscriptions in exchange for entertainment, knowledge, and content beyond those platforms.

-Prediction: As knowledge gaps fragment and monetization becomes harder for businesses and creators to sustain, the broader economy will continue to divide in the near term.
+Prediction: As knowledge gaps fragment and monetization becomes harder for businesses and creators to sustain, the creator economy will continue to divide in the near term.

-And the creator economy may be heading toward a period of consolidation that could include new platforms or updates to existing ones that consolidate subscriptions by providing access to multiple creators, much as Spotify, MasterClass, Netflix, and other predecessors are already doing at scale.
+And it may be heading toward a period of consolidation that could include new platforms or updates to existing ones that consolidate subscriptions by providing access to multiple creators, much as Spotify, MasterClass, Netflix, and other predecessors are already doing at scale.

 The question is: How will we meet in the middle where everybody wins?